Pierre Kanstrup: AGF

 On 11 June 2017, Kanstrup moved to AGF on a two-year contract.
 With the Aarhus-based team he quickly fought for a regular starting spot and was used in 25 games in the regular season.
 He scored his first goal for the club in a 1–4 home loss to Nordsjælland on 27 October 2017.
 After only six months at the club, he was named team captain after the departure of Morten "Duncan" Rasmussen, which was the "natural choice" according to head coach David Nielsen.
 In the relegation round and in the subsequent play-offs he played in all ten games.

 BB Erzurumspor and Vålerenga

 In January 2019, he left Denmark and joined the Turkish Süper Lig club Büyükşehir Belediye Erzurumspor.
 After only half a year at club, he returned to Scandinavia to sign with Norwegian club Vålerenga on a six-month contract.

 Return to SønderjyskE

 On 27 December 2019, it was announced, that Kanstrup had returned to SønderjyskE Fodbold on a three-year contract.
 In his first season back at the club, he was part of the team winning the Danish Cup.

 Fremad Amager

 On 27 August 2021, Kanstrup was loaned out to Danish 1st Division club Fremad Amager for the rest of the season.
 He made his debut for the club on the same day against FC Fredericia.
 Shortly after his arrival, he was named captain of the team.
 On 26 May 2022 Fremad Amager confirmed, that they had signed Kanstrup permanently until June 2024.
+On 18 July 2023, after Fremad Amager was relegated to the 2023–24 Danish 2nd Division, the club confirmed that Kanstrup had left the club, as he got his contract terminated by mutual consent.

+Brønshøj

+After leaving Fremad Amager, Kanstrup signed for Denmark Series side Brønshøj Boldklub in July 2023: a club he had already played for previously, in 2011-2012.
+After a single year at the club, Kanstrup retired in August 2024.